EasyScience/EasyReflectometryLib/docs/src/experiment/experiment.rst

 Experiment
 ==========

-The main component of an experiment in :py:mod:`EasyReflectometry` is the `Model`.
+The main component of an experiment in :py:mod:`easyreflectometry` is the `Model`.
 This is a description of the `sample` and the environment in which the experiment is performed.
 The `Model` is used to calculate the reflectivity of the `Sample` at a given set of angles (Q-points).
 The `resolution_functions` are used to quantify the experimental uncertainties in wavelength and angle, allowing the `Model`` to accurately describe the data.